mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 ## General Advice

 I'm happy with my Redux setup now, and I enjoy working with it.
 However, it took me a bunch of work to get there.
-Making how your app interacts with your data more explicit takes a bunch of work.
+Making how your app interacts with your data more explicit takes time.

 It's easy to get carried away worrying about performance and purity.
-But I found React to be very fast, and re-running some data logic a few times didn't affect my app's performance in a noticable way.
+But I found React to be very fast, and re-running some data logic a few times didn't affect my app's performance in a noticeable way.
+Denormalizing data even when not strictly necessary made it easier to build my app.

 For small projects it's also worth asking yourself if you really need Redux.
 Maybe some global state is enough.
 Doing a full app re-render might not be so bad, and you can still opt out selectively where appropriate.